 Where the hell did that come from?
 Startled, I twisted round in the saddle to see if one of my camel train companions had developed a Bedouin accent and a liking for old English rock music.

-“So you from London?
+“So are you from London?
 You know Led Zeppelin?”

 I sighed inwardly at the thought of yet another conversation trying to explain no, we’re not from London, we don’t know David Beckham or indeed your mate John who was here last week.
 At least a conversation that didn’t involve football might hold more promise, even if I didn’t know anything about Led Zeppelin.
 Wasn’t that an airship?